farmera/sare_grant/kites_balloons_drones.md

     and identify which areas are healthy or unhealthy.
 Vegetation indices can be used to track changes in crop health over time.

-While the goals of our study necessarily limits discussion to the last two categories (i.e. monitoring and assessment of the health of a crop) these and other efforts like them have created a kind of revolution in agricultural practice.
-When we began our study the autonomous drone was not an option unless one had very deep pockets and a background in aviation.
-Two years ago their use was limited and largely theoretical.
-Since then UAVs have quickly evolved and become firmly established as a new norm in agriculture.
+The goals of our study limits discussion to the last two categories (i.e. to monitoring and assessment of the health of a crop) however these and many other developments like them have created a kind of revolution in agricultural science and practice.
+When we began this study the autonomous drone was a mere figment, their use was limited and largely theoretical.
+UAVs were not a viable option unless one had very deep pockets and a background in aviation.
+Since that time UAVs have quickly evolved and become firmly established as a new norm in agriculture.

-[Bottom line is kites, balloons, single or dual camera systems are good for some things not good for others.]

 #### Summary
-Of all aerial methods discussed thus far UAVs prove to be the most capable in that they allow...
-Small and large growers alike may benefit from the steep reduction in price and complexity of these wondrous devices.
-Using these tools growers can farm more economically and acquire the most valuable forms of data as need and suited to their specific needs.
+Small and large growers alike can benefit from the steep reduction in price and complexity of these UAVs.
+With these tools growers can acquire valuable forms of data as needed and suit these to their specific needs.
+[Kites, balloons, single or dual camera systems are good for some things not good for others.]

 ###### References